akarki15/blog/_posts/2015-06-03-Javascript's good parts.md

 a = b = c = {};
     // a, b, and c all refer to
     // the same empty object
+{% endhighlight %}

 - Every object is linked to a prototype object from which it can inherit properties.
 All objects created from object literals are linked to Object.prototype, an object that comes standard with JavaScript.

 - Functions in JavaScript are objects.
 Objects are collections of name/value pairs having a hidden link to a prototype object.
 Objects produced from object literals are linked to Object.prototype.
 Function objects are linked to Function.prototype (which is itself linked to Object.prototype).

 - Function objects are created with function literals:

+{% highlight javascript %}
 // Create a variable called add and store a function
-// in it that adds two numbers. var add = function (a, b) { return a + b;
+// in it that adds two numbers. var add = function (a, b) { return a + b;};
-};
+{% endhighlight %}

 - Function name is optional.
 When it doesn't have a name, it is called an "anonymous function".
 Above example is an anoymous function; it is just assigned to a variable but it doesn't have a name.

 - JS Variable Scope example:

+{% highlight javascript %}
 // Source: http://javascriptissexy.com/javascript-variable-scope-and-hoisting-explained/
 // If you don't declare your local variables with the var keyword, they are part of the global scope​ ​var name = "Michael Jackson";